Tesla Autopilot: Hardware 3

 In March 2019, Tesla transitioned to Hardware 3 (HW3) for new cars.
 Completely automated lane changes without requiring driver confirmation using "Navigate on Autopilot" were added as an option in an April software update, although Consumer Reports called it "far less competent" than a human driver.
 To comply with the new United Nations Economic Commission for Europe regulation related to automatically commanded steering function, Tesla provided an updated Autopilot in May, limited to Europe.
-In September, Tesla released software version 10 to Early Access Program (EAP) testers, citing improvements in driving visualization and automatic lane changes.
+In September, Tesla released software version 10 to Early Access Program testers, citing improvements in driving visualization and automatic lane changes.

 In 2021, Tesla began transitioning from using radar to only using Tesla Vision.
 In October 2022 it provided its reasoning, citing "safety."
 Vehicles manufactured after 2022 do not include radar or ultrasonic sensors.

+In April 2026, Musk stated that, contrary to previous company promises, HW3 cars do not have the capability for unsupervised full-self-driving.
+Musk said Tesla will offer hardware upgrades to HW3 cars to bring them up to HW4, without specifying a timeframe.
+Tesla executives have previously said that the company would wait until development of FSD stabilized.
+Musk said HW3 owners would also be offered to trade-up to a newer car at a discount, but didn’t say whether the company would let lifetime FSD owners transfer their access to the new car.